ate47/ate47-profilegeneration/templates/README.md

 ### Discord 🎮

-If you want to talk with me without talking about an issue or a PR, my test server is here: https://discord.gg/wNH73Sg
+If you want to talk with me without talking about an issue or a PR, my Discord test server is here: https://discord.gg/wNH73Sg

 ### Tool box (for myself) 📐